MatthewPat1/RecipeApp/README.md

 ## Current Progress

 Added DB connection and wrote some functions for the future of retrieving and inserting data.
+  - For now using local DB connection assuming will need to be remote in future.

 Gradle implementation so it is easily packaged and built for when I'm using different machines.